juhofriman/cybersecuritybase-project-2/report.md

 Indeed.
 Alarm was raised again.
 When I read more about this, rule makes perfect sense, and it is good and important.

 So snort is not peculiarly intelligent in it's own, but with careful enabling of rules it might be really good.
 I must mention, that I had every single rule enables, because I wanted to get as much false positives as I could in the first place.
 I googled for an rule to identify that particular struts exploit and it got detected when I added this rule https://gist.github.com/stamparm/a9cf56d40ac3ce5e48e36971946093f8.
 Alarm `Apache Struts Remote Code Execution (2017-5638` was raised nicely.
 Now, we must remember, that machine we are protecting is not vulnerable for this anyway!

-Next we examine an array of particular metasploit attacks against metasploitable3 with snort.

 ## auxiliary/dos/http/ms15_034_ulonglongadd